HVAC Training Schools & Certifications in Mississippi (MS)

 Students acquiring an AAS must obtain the universal EPA certification before graduation, while students acquiring the certificate must obtain Type I and II EPA certification.
 Students in these programs will also complete NCCER certifications.

 Students in these programs will be prepared to work in private firms or engineering departments where they would install, maintain, and operate HVAC/R systems.
-Both these programs prepare students in becoming entry-level technicians working in residential or commercial settings.
+The programs prepare students in becoming entry-level technicians working in residential or commercial settings.
 Students learn to design ductwork, assemble, install, service, operate, and maintain heating and cooling systems according to the standards of the American Society of Heating, Refrigeration, and Air Conditioning Engineers Inc., Air Conditioning Contractors of America, and AHRI (Air Conditioning, Heating, and Refrigeration Institute).

 • Location: Senatobia, MS